100 Notable alumni of

 -

-Nualphan Lamsam, nicknamed Madame Pang (Thai: มาดามแป้ง), is the President and Chief Executive Officer of Muang Thai Insurance, and current president of the Football Association of Thailand.
+Nualphan Lamsam, nicknamed Madame Pang (Thai: มาดามแป้ง), is the President and Chief Executive Officer of Muang Thai Insurance, and the current (and first female) president of the Football Association of Thailand.
+This also makes her the first female president in the Asian Football Confederation.

 -